SESYNC-ci/oct2015-workshop/cleaning_raw_data.md

 }
 ```

+**Q.**: Starting from our matrix of indices `header_ind`, how can we can we extract the table for each species in one line of code?

-We now `apply` this function to each row of our `header_ind` matrix to extract the table for that species.
+We `apply` the function above to each row of our `header_ind` matrix.
 The output in this case is a list of matrices:

 ``` r
 tbl_list <- apply(header_ind, 1, get_spc_table, dmat = messy_data)